lmayencourt/wordclock/doc/architecture/9_architecture_decisions.md

 and neglected a "straight" layout, to achieve a unified design across hardware iteration, limiting the number of variant, accepting a slightly more complex LEDs matrix driver (half of the LEDs strips are inverted).

+## FW 1: Configuration validity flag
+In the context of implementing the persistent storage for the *WordClock* configuration, facing the need to store a boolean value in persistent memory, I decided to use a String value "0" and "1", and neglected a dedicated boolean storage API, to achieve a simple implementation, using the already implemented String storage API, accepting a possible higher memory footprint of the boolean value in memory.